Looking to visit lush beaches in Hong Kong? Gather the little ones, it’s time to build sandcastles, collect sea shells and bask in some vitamin D.

 Sitting in the southeast corner of the New Territories, Clearwater Bay comprises two beaches — aptly named Clearwater Bay First Beach and Clearwater Bay Second Beach.
 First Beach is a little more secluded and can be quieter, though Second Beach has a small café selling refreshments, is a bit more scenic and offers more of the perks that families need.

 Sassy Mama Tip: You’ll have to walk down quite a few steps to get to Clearwater Bay First and Second Beach (more steps at First Beach), so it’s not ideal for strollers.
 However, both beaches are connected by a newly renovated asphalt trail which is a super easy walk.

 Facilities: Café, changing rooms, showers, public toilets, barbecue pits.

-Facilities: refreshment kiosks, changing rooms, showers, public toilets, playground, barbecue pits.
+Facilities: Refreshment kiosks, changing rooms, showers, public toilets, playground, barbecue pits.

 Sharp Island makes a lovely day out with the kids in Sai Kung.
 Jump on the ferry from Sai Kung Pier and hop off at your chosen beach.
 Kiu Tsui is the larger of the two and has a tombolo (use this as an opportunity to teach your kids geography terms!) that connects to the islet called Kiu Tau.
-When tides are low, you can venture out and walk on the tombolo feeling like Moana on her own tiny islet.
-“See the line where the sky meets the ocean?
-It calls me!”.
+Half Moon Bay (or Hap Mun Bay) is another great spot to explore.
+It’s decked out with all the essential amenities and also allows you to hike admiring the unique fauna and flora.

 Facilities: Restaurants, showers, changing rooms, toilets.